taystay/LOZ/README.md

 -Keit Vu

 Program Controls:
-	Z&N: Tells link to attack
+	Z&B: Tells link to attack with the item in hand
-	WASD + Arrowkeys: Move the link
+	WASD + Arrowkeys: Move the link (can only move one direction at a time.
+You cannot override movement)
-	Number keys (1234...): Create Link's item
+        Escape: Goes to the inventory  and pause game
-	R: Reset the current room enemies
+        R: Reset the whole game
+        M: Mutes sound
 	Q: Quit game
 	E: Damage link
-	Mouse right-click: goes to the previous room
-	Mouse left-click: goes to the next room
-	Left shift: toggle hit box on all entities
+	Mouse right-click: goes to the previous room (does not do room transition) Mouse left-click: goes to the next room ( does not do room transition) Left shift: toggle hit box on all entities Debug mode (cannot take damage in debug mode) When having the map in inventory and clicking a room it teleport you to the room.

 Tools used:
 	-paint.net